What Does a Data Architect Do? A Career Guide

 Certified Data Management Professional (CDMP): This widely-known data architecture certification is offered by the Data Management Association.
 It offers four certification levels depending on the amount of experience you have.

-IBM Certified Data Architect - Big Data: Industry leaders at IBM offer this certification geared toward those who design large-scale and complex data processing systems.

-Having skills in data architecture can open professional possibilities across a variety of industries.
-If you’re ready to take the first step toward a career in data, consider enrolling in the Google Data Analytics Professional Certificate course on Coursera.
+Having skills in data architecture can open professional possibilities across various industries.
+If you’re ready to take the first step towards a career in data, consider enrolling in the Google Data Analytics Professional Certificate course.
 Build job-ready skills in less than six months as you learn at your own pace.
-The courses included in this programme are 100 per cent online and are available for beginners who have no prior experience in the field.

 Editorial Team